zubinchopra/portaldocs/portal-sdk/templates/portalfx-testing-parts-and-blades.md

 blade = portal.FindSingleBladeByTitle(sampleName);
 ```

-If you need to find parts based on different conditions other than the part's title you can do so by using the FindElement or FindElements methods on any web element:
+If you need to find parts based on different conditions, you can use the `FindElement` or `FindElements` methods on any web element, as in the following example.

 ```cs
 var errorPart = webDriver.WaitUntil(() => blade.FindElements<Part>()